eb-t1933/Unforgettable/_posts/2019-09-04-outdoorroom.md

 ---
 type: Unforgettable Places
-title: A hollow in the trees
+title: A hollow among trees
 ---

-The hollow in the trees at the bottom of the road by our halls of residence in university where we set out a table and chairs and smoked and drank.
+The hollow among trees at the bottom of the road by our halls of residence in university where we set out a table and chairs and smoked and drank.